amazon-archives/skill-sample-nodejs-calendar-reader/README.md

     var skillName = 'Events calendar:'
     ```

 4. You may also want to change the speech responses we've provided.
 These are the things Alexa will use to respond to your user's intents, and customizing them will make your skill feel more authentic to your data.
 You don’t have to edit them, but we highly recommend making some customizations.
+If one of our predefined messages ends with a question, please keep an ending question in your modified message, as Alexa will continue to listen for customer's answer after speaking the message.

     ![](https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/calendar-reader/calendar-reader-05-002._TTH_.png)

-5. In order to control who accesses your Lambda funcion, we should validate the application id in requests made to your function.
+5. AWS Lambda builtin security will make sure only our Alexa service can call your Lambda function.
+To add an extra layer of security, we should validate the application id in requests made to your function.
 Let’s go back to your Alexa skill in your Developer Portal for a moment.
 Copy in your Application ID from the ‘Skill Information’ section in your developer portal / skill:

     ![](https://images-na.ssl-images-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/calendar-reader/calendar-reader-05-004._TTH_.png)